agi-merge/waggle-dance/docs/making-change-to-env-vars.md

 # Adding/Removing/Changing Environment Variables

-`env.mjs` is the primary source of truth.
+`env-schema.mjs` is a zod schema which serves as the primary source of truth for environment variables.

-You may try running the helper script, which automates updating the files below (except `env.mjs`)
+You may try running the helper script, which automates updating the files below (except `env-schema.mjs`)

 ```bash
 pnpm env:code:sync